-Ashley has studied Psychology of Personality and the Science of Happiness at UC-Berkeley, and she has volunteered as a small-group facilitator for Rebuilders, an 8-week divorce and relationship-loss seminar.
+Ashley has studied Psychology of Personality and the Science of Happiness at UC-Berkeley, and she volunteers as a small-group facilitator for Rebuilders, a divorce and relationship-loss seminar.
 She has a Master’s Degree in Creative Writing from the University of Colorado, and she is a M.A. candidate in Mindfulness-Based Clinical Counseling Psychology at Naropa University.

 A practitioner of narrative psychology, Ashley has studied with self-reflective writers including Cheryl Strayed and Dani Shapiro at conferences including the Tin House Writers’ Conference and the Bread Loaf Writers’ Conference.
-She completed her Ashtanga yoga teacher training in 2002 with Richard Freeman, which made a profound impact on her life, sparking her passion for mindfulness-based practices.
+She completed her Ashtanga yoga teacher training in 2002 with Richard Freeman, which made a profound impact on her life, sparking her passion for mindfulness-based healing practices.